Land of football

 If today Morocco has climbed into the top 4 of the world best teams, it is thanks to a proactive and visionary policy of His Majesty The King Mohammed VI.
 An ambitious approach which has also contributed to the development and influence of several tourist regions of the Kingdom.

 Morocco is well prepared to take up all the challenges and raise its flag at the next sporting events.
-The world will discover, during the 2023 Women World Cup, the ardour and the fighting spirit of the Atlas Lionesses.
-Unforgettable moments are in prospect.
+During the 2023 Womens World Cup, the Lionesses of the Atlas shone brightly, reaching the round of sixteen and revealing their determination and fighting spirit.
 In Morocco, football can be played by both men and women, a parity that King Mohammed VI ensures is applied in all areas.
 For this is also Morocco, a country rich in its ancestral heritage, an open and modern country and a generous and "Niya" people (Dir Niya an expression rooted in the culture meaning good intention and good faith).
 The values of hospitality and living together are the strength and reputation of Morocco as a destination.

 There can be no development without people and without an increase in skills.
 Morocco has understood this.
 Since his accession to the throne in 1999, His Majesty The King Mohammed VI has given a very special place to human development, women and young people.
 Ambitious strategies have been put in place, mobilising significant budgets for the construction of modern infrastructures and centres of excellence in all fields.
 In this Royal vision, sport occupies a place of choice.